cmaureir/cpython_tutorial/tutorial/excercises/07_helloworld_zig.md

 Please follow [the getting started guide](https://ziglang.org/learn/getting-started/) from the Zig language website in order to have the compiler.

-You will find the instructions for macOS, Linux and Windows, with many variations.
+You will find the instructions for macOS, Linux, and Windows, with many variations.

 ## Hello, World!